How to make web pages accessible

 NVDA is a full screen reader and the most used screen reader for Microsoft devices (WebAIM).

-If you work for the council, download NVDA for free through the Software Centre on your Microsoft device.
+Council staff can download NVDA for free through the Software Centre on their Microsoft device.

 Still need help

-If you have an issue with your web page that's not covered in this guidance, you can contact the communications team.
+If your web page has issues not covered in this guidance, contact the Communications and Marketing team.

 ICT training for Microsoft SharePoint

-If you work for the council, ICT offers support specifically for learning how to create web content in Microsoft SharePoint.
-To learn more, go to 365 HUB (Microsoft SharePoint) [council staff only].
+Council staff can also get support for learning how to create web content in Microsoft SharePoint.
+For more information, go to 365 HUB (Microsoft SharePoint) [council staff only].